 Saxelby’s “tiny soapbox” is letting people know that sustainable dairy farms aren’t part of the scourge of factory farms that exacerbate climate change.
 Instead, these farms engage in environmentally friendly practices like “pastoring your cows in season and working to build topsoil on a farm, and sequestering carbon,” so that when you buy their cheese, “you’re helping the planet and supporting small businesses.”

 Don’t despair if an artisan cheesemonger hasn’t opened in your neck of the woods, though.
 The supermarket should be stocked with basic, but essential, standbys that will make a good cheese board every time.
 Saxelby says to look out for a “tangy, fresh, spreadable” goat cheese, like the Humboldt Fog from Cypress Grove cheeses.
 Add an aged gouda, manchego, and Parmigiano Reggiano — all which are widely available at most stores these days — and you’ve got all your bases covered.

-The best cheese for fall
+The best cheese plate choices for fall

 “When the weather gets a little bit cooler,” says Saxelby, “it can be a nice time to dive into some more rich, flavorful aged cheeses.”

 She recommends trying cheeses in the gruyere family, or alpine-style cheeses that have a nuttier, toasty, or even meatier flavors.
 She’s also drawn to creamy, gooey cheeses like Harbison from Jasper Hill Farms in Vermont, which she says you can “leave on your countertop and eat with a spoon.”